 Structured product investments do not give the investor any of the rights normally associated with ownership of the underlying securities themselves.
-For instance, with ordinary shares, you would be entitled to vote at an annual general meeting, have subscription rights or be eligible to dividends, and it is these types of rights you would lose.
+For instance, with ordinary shares, you would be entitled to vote at an annual general meeting, have subscription rights or be eligible to dividends; these are the types of rights you would lose.